youxin01/SMBench/README.md

 ### 🔐 API Configuration

-To use AMML with different LLM providers, configure the API in `utils/api.py`.
+To use ASMF with different LLM providers, configure the API in `utils/api.py`.
  For example:

 ```python